 Reserved Matters

-Approval of the details of the appearance, landscaping, layout and scale (hereinafter called ''the reserved matters'') shall be obtained in writing from the Local Planning Authority before any development is commenced on the relevant phase or part hereby approved.
+Approval of the details of the appearance, landscaping, layout and scale (hereinafter called ''the reserved matters'') shall be obtained in writing from the Local Planning Authority before any development is commenced on the relevant phase or individual plot with a phase.
+Reserved matters applications shall reflect the provisions of the Parameters Plan hereby approved.

-Reason: This is outline permission only and these matters have been reserved for the subsequent approval, (in three relevant phases) of the Local Planning Authority.
+Reason: This is outline permission only and these matters have been reserved for the subsequent approval of the Local Planning Authority.

 Time